Great Yarmouth Town F.C.: History

 After finishing as league runners-up in 1956–57 and 1967–68, Great Yarmouth won the Eastern Counties League for the first, and to date only, time in 1968–69 under the management of Jimmy Moran.
 Former Norwich City player Bill Punton took over as manager, and in a 21-year spell in charge (making him the club's longest serving manager), they won the League Cup again in 1974–75 and 1980–81, the Norfolk Senior Cup four times, as well as finishing as league runners-up twice and FA Vase semi-finalists in 1982–83, losing in extra-time to VS Rugby in front of a crowd of 4,552.

 In 1988 the Eastern Counties League gained a second division, with Great Yarmouth placed in the Premier Division.
 They won the league's Millennium Trophy in 2002–03, and remained in the Premier Division until being relegated to Division One at the end of the 2004–05 season.
 They won Division One in 2009–10, earning promotion back to the Premier Division.
 However, they were relegated again two seasons later.
 A third-place finish in Division One in 2015–16 saw the club promoted back to the Premier Division.
 In 2018–19 they finished second-from-bottom of the Premier Division and were relegated to Division One North.
+The 2023–24 season saw the club win Division One North, earning promotion back to the Premier Division.

 Ground

-The Wellesey Recreation Ground was opened on 6 August 1888, with the first event, cycle races on a cinder track, watched by a crowd of around 3,000.
+Great Yarmouth Town initially played at the Beaconsfield Recreation Ground before moving to the Wellesey Recreation Ground at the start of the 1901–02 season.
+The Wellesley Recreation Ground had opened on 6 August 1888, with the first event, cycle races on a cinder track, watched by a crowd of around 3,000.
 Cricket pitches and a tennis court were also created in the ground, with the first football match at the ground thought to have been on 11 April 1890 when a County Captain's team played a Yarmouth XI.
 After fundraising started in 1891, a new grandstand was erected the following year and opened on 11 June 1892 for a joint athletics and cycling meeting watched by around 4,200 spectators.
-The stand was given Grade II listed building status in 2002.
+The stand was given Grade II listed building status in 2000.

-Great Yarmouth Town initially played at the Beaconsfield Recreation Ground before moving to the Wellesey Recreation Ground at the start of the 1901–02 season.
+Norfolk County Cricket Club played two Minor Counties Championship matches on the ground in 1898 and 1899.
+The club used the ground for other matches in the period before the First World War, including playing three fixtures against MCC on the ground.

 Concrete terracing and cover was installed on the western side of the pitch in 1931.
 The record attendance of 8,944 was set on 21 November 1953 for an FA Cup first round match against Crystal Palace.
 Floodlights were installed in 1983 and inaugurated in a friendly match against Ipswich Town on 7 October.